PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

 Murray M. Chotiner (1909-1974) — of Los Angeles, Los Angeles County, Calif.; Pacific Palisades, Los Angeles, Los Angeles County, Calif.; McLean, Fairfax County, Va.
 Born in Pittsburgh, Allegheny County, Pa., October 4, 1909.
 Republican.
-Lawyer; alternate delegate to Republican National Convention from California, 1936, 1944, 1952, 1956; candidate in primary for U.S. Representative from California 16th District, 1960.
+Lawyer; alternate delegate to Republican National Convention from California, 1936, 1944, 1952, 1956; candidate for U.S. Representative from California 16th District, 1960.
 Special counsel to President Richard Nixon, 1970-71.
 Injured in an automobile accident on Chain Bridge Road, McLean, Va., in front of the home of Massachusetts Sen. Edward M. Kennedy, and died one week later, in Bethesda Naval Hospital, Bethesda, Montgomery County, Md., January 30, 1974 (age 64 years, 118 days).
 Interment at National Memorial Park.

 Relatives: Married, November 17, 1956, to Ruth Arnold.